Welcome to your Yoga Lifestyle + Teacher Training!

-Snacks and food (These are not allowed in the studio, however there are cubbies outside for coolers so that you can have your snacks at the ready, and there’s always Tidal Creek Co-op downstairs for delicious smoothies and juices.
+Snacks and food (These are not allowed in the studio, however there is a fridge so that you can have your snacks at the ready, and there’s always Harris Teeter, Port City Java or Panera Bread in the shopping center if you need to pick something up.
 We recommend that you eat lightly during your training day so that you manage your nutritional needs, but also are alert and not weighed down by a heavy meal before a practice.
 Some students take this as opportunity to cleanse or try a lighter diet.
 Unfortunately we do not have a refrigerator for student use, so please bring a cooler if you have perishables.)

 Manual (you will receive this on your first day!).
 You will use this every training day, so please bring it with you to each training day.